bestmomo/laravel5-example/README.md

 * `php artisan vendor:publish` to publish filemanager
 * `php artisan serve` to start the app on http://localhost:8000/

+Another cool way to install it is to upload [this package](http://laravel.sillo.org/tuto/installable.zip), unpack it in your server folder, and just launch it and follow the installation windows.
+It has been created with my [laravel installer package](https://github.com/bestmomo/laravel-installer).
+Anyway you'll have to set the email configuration.

 ### Include ###

 * [HTML5 Boilerplate](http://html5boilerplate.com) for front architecture